-Prereq: ENG 22 or 55 with grade C or better or placement at ENG 100, and MATH 18 or placement at least MATH 82, or consent.
+Prereq: ENG 22 or 55 with grade C or better or placement at ENG 100, and MATH 22 with grade C or better or placement at least MATH 82, or consent.

 Presents principles of physical geology including the composition and structure of the earth, its evolution over geologic time, and processes shaping the earth's crust including continental drift, volcanism, earthquakes, and erosion.
 Field trips.
 4cr., 3hr. lect./3hr. lab, 1 all-day field trip (DP, DY)